The Car Connection Jaguar XE Overview

 In addition to its stiff, aerospace-inspired body structure, the XE depends on new active and passive safety equipment to provide state of the art protection.
 Along with the usual airbags and stability control, the XE has a new traction-control system that uses sensors to determine power application below 19 mph for better launches.
 Other safety features include adaptive cruise control, blind-spot monitors, parking assist, a laser-projected head-up display, and an autonomous braking system that uses stereo cameras for obstacle detection.

 Jaguar has finally given its aging infotainment suite a complete overhaul, and the XE sports its new InControl system.
 It combines the usual items—USB connectivity, audio and voice streaming over Bluetooth, navigation using SD-card mapping data, and connectivity features like mobile hotspot capability.
-There is also an InControl remote app that lets drivers perform some functions from their smartphone, such as remote starting and locking or unlocking the vehicle, and the system is also able to stream audio directly from apps on a connected Android or Apple smartphone.
-Android Auto and Apple CarPlay are not yet a part of the firmware, however.
+There is also an InControl remote app that lets drivers perform some functions from their smartphone, such as remote starting and locking or unlocking the vehicle, and the system is also compatible with Android Auto and Apple CarPlay.